openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ### Required Custom Resource Definitions

-You need to first install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CDR) that OpenZiti Controller will use.
-This adds APIs to Kubernetes for managing certificates.
+You need to install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) that OpenZiti Controller will use.

 ```bash
 kubectl apply \